 Flaccidity, also known as flaccid paralysis, refers to a complete lack of voluntary movement in a limb.
 After a stroke occurs, there is an interruption of neural connections within the nervous system, which results in hemiparesis or hemiplegia.
 When a person has...

 Strokes are a Leading Cause of Paralysis and Disability Stroke is the most common neurological disorder in the U.S., with 795,000 strokes per year.[1]
-Of stroke survivors, 15-30% are permanently disabled and ~20% require institutional care.[2]
-In survivors 65 years or...
+Among stroke survivors, 15-30% experience lasting impairments, and approximately 20% require institutional care.[2]...

 Motor impairments that arise from a stroke may impact a stroke survivor’s functional mobility and use of the arm and hand.
 Problems such as weakness, tightness, and instability can have significant consequences on an individual’s quality of life,...